-The Beacon physical therapy department provides compassionate, state-of-the-art orthopaedic care that services the needs of patients with a wide-range of orthopaedic and sports medicine injuries at the Summit Woods, Beacon West and Northern Kentucky locations.
-With over 5,000 square feet of work space at each location, the physical therapy teams work side by side with the Beacon physicians to provide their patients with a complete continuum of care.
+The Beacon physical therapy department provides compassionate, state-of-the-art orthopaedic care that services the needs of patients with a wide range of orthopaedic and sports medicine injuries at the Summit Woods, Beacon West, Beacon Miamisburg (Dayton), and Northern Kentucky locations.
+With over 5,000 square feet of workspace at each location, the physical therapy teams work side by side with the Beacon physicians to provide their patients with a complete continuum of care.
 Patients who are prescribed physical therapy enjoy the convenience of early morning, daytime, and evening appointment availability.